 - Launching a bubble does not count as aggression.
 Nor once someone tries to warp inside your bubble, will you become aggressed.
 Therefore, you can drop a bubble on an enemy at a gate and still jump through .
 This is valuable for bubbling an enemy then jumping through and bubbling other side in case they try to jump through and run.

 To avoid getting alphad off by an enemy fleet while crashing a gate, you can activate your cloak on half way back to the gate, which will reset the locking process of the hostiles.
 Then decloak right away again and switch your MWD back on and spam the “jump” button.

-- Interdictor bubbles cannot be deployed outside of 0.0 space.
+- Interdictor bubbles only be deployed in nullsec or wormhole space.

 - Bubbles function with an anchored bubble nearby.
 You can spam as many as you want.

 - Bubbles stop cap ships in them from cyno-ing out.

 - Bubbles will cancel warps in-progress in the same way as warp scrambler modules

 - Bubbles will NOT prevent emergency warps (from logging off) if they (the bubble) are deployed AFTER the ctrl-q / log off.

 - Bubbles will only catch ships that initiated warp AFTER the dictor bubble was deployed.